OCA/l10n-brazil/l10n_br_dere/README.rst

 4. Close the period with D-1199 (``tpOper`` inclusion only).
 Send periodics in a separate batch.
 Table and periodic events in the same batch are rejected.
+5. To reopen, wait for the D-1199 receipt, then **Reopen Period**.
+That builds D-1198 (``nrReciboReab``). **Send Periodics** and consult until D-1198 is accepted before generating a new trial balance.

 Receipt (``nrRecibo``) and batch protocol are stored separately on each event.
-Do not regenerate an event that is already sent or accepted; Wave 1 only supports inclusion (``tpOper`` 1).
-D-1106 and D-1121 are only flagged on the company in this version; they are not generated yet.
+Do not regenerate an event that is already sent or accepted unless D-1198 was accepted.
+Wave 1 only supports inclusion (``tpOper`` 1).
+D-1106 and D-1121 are only flagged on the company in this version;
+they are not generated yet.

 Homologation checklist (Wave 1)
 -------------------------------